How to design and implement a vehicle wash bay

 Key elements of vehicle wash down bays

-The most important element of a vehicle wash down bay is the management of wastewater.
-An authorised discharge point must therefore be negotiated with the local water authority, or a discharge tank must be installed.
+Therefore, an authorised discharge point must be negotiated with the local water authority, or a discharge tank must be installed.
 This tank collects treated water for disposal by truck.
 Local water authorities have specific processes for obtaining a wastewater discharge license, with water quality specifications and pre-treatment requirements.

 Every wash bay has a silt sump to capture soil and other solids from the wastewater before it passes through pre-treatment.
 Wash bays are graded so that water flows to a low point where it enters the silt sump.
 Solids collect in the bottom of the sump, and a pipe near the top transports water to a collection pit for pre-treatment.

-Pre-treatment solutions are specified by local water authorities and normally include oil water separators.
-They may also require pH control and other site-specific treatments to ensure that wastewater quality remains within specification.
+Local water authorities specify pre-treatment solutions, which normally include oil water separators.
+These solutions may also require pH control and other site-specific treatments to ensure that wastewater quality remains within specification.

 Cleanawater process for vehicle wash down bay implementation

-It is advisable to work with an experienced partner in wash bay design and wastewater treatment to ensure compliance with regulators.
-Cleanawater has over 20 years experience in wastewater solutions.
+It is advisable to work with an experienced partner in wash bay design and water recycling systems to ensure compliance with regulators.
+Cleanawater has over 20 years of experience in wastewater solutions.
 Our track record includes the installation of multiple vehicle wash down bays.
 We follow a process developed from experience to deliver successful projects to each client.

 We discuss the client requirements; view the proposed site; and gain an overall understanding of the scope of the project.